Bayesian Hierarchical Invariant Prediction: Background

 In this paper we use SCMs \citep{elementsCausalInference} to represent causal relations.

 \begin{definition}[Structural Causal Model (SCM)] A $D-$dimensional SCM is a tuple $\mathcal{M}:=(\mathbb{S}, P_\varepsilon)$ consisting of a set $\mathbb{S}$ of structural assignments

-where $\pa(X_d)\subseteq\{X_1,\dots,X_D\}\setminus\{X_d\}$ are called the parents or causes of $X_d$; and a joint distribution $P_\varepsilon = P_{\varepsilon_1,\dots,\varepsilon_D}$ over noise variables that we assume to be independent. \end{definition}
+where $\pa(X_d)\subseteq\{X_1,\dots,X_D\}\setminus\{X_d\}$ are called the parents or causes of $X_d$, and a joint distribution $P_\varepsilon = P_{\varepsilon_1,\dots,\varepsilon_D}$ over noise variables that we assume to be independent. \end{definition}

 We can obtain a causal graph $\mathcal{G}$ from the SCM by drawing a vertex for each $X_d$ and a directed edge from each vertex $X_i\in\pa(X_d)$ to $X_d$.
 We assume the obtained causal graph is a DAG.
 Likewise, even though the causal mechanisms are deterministic functions of its inputs, we obtain a distribution of each of the variables of our system, $P_{X_d}$, by considering the pushforward distribution of $\pa(X_d)$ and $\varepsilon_d$.
 We exploit the independent \citep{janzing2010causal} and invariant \citep{aldrich1989autonomy, peters2016invariant} nature of causal mechanisms to identify the causes of a target variable, $Y$, using heterogeneous data.